Ahmed-Z/Telegram-Remote-Desktop/README.md

 `pip3 install -r requirements.txt`

 <h3>Configuration</h3>

-You need to create a bot via BotFather using the Telegram app to get the access token and the chat id.
+You need to create a bot via BotFather using the Telegram app to get the access token and the chat id.<br>

+You need to create `auth.js` file containing your access token and the chat id.

 ```
 {